Canan Dağdeviren: Conformable Ultrasound Patch (cUSP)

 Ultrasound-induced transdermal drug delivery (sonophoresis) has long lingered in the by-lanes of academic and industrial research, and has failed to attain tangible commercial success.
 While localized, needleless delivery of drugs is an exciting prospect, the bulky, power-consumptive equipment and long exposure times do not justify the highly-variable, operator-dependent outcomes in the permeability enhancement effects observed in vivo.
-In 2023, Dagdeviren's team reported a conformable patch (cUSP) with embedded bulk piezoelectric elements to provide short-exposure (10 minutes) ultrasound and effect a 26.2-fold enhancement in niacinamide transport to the dermis.
+In 2023, Dağdeviren's team reported a conformable patch (cUSP) with embedded bulk piezoelectric elements to provide short-exposure (10 minutes) ultrasound and effect a 26.2-fold enhancement in niacinamide transport to the dermis.
 The final system is packaged in a compact form-factor on a flexible polymer substrate that can be applied on facial skin to aid hands-free penetration of popular cosmeceuticals.
 The ease-of-use and high-repeatability offered by the proposed system provides a game-changing alternative to patients and consumers suffering from skin conditions and premature skin aging.
-Dagdeviren's latest invention, cUSP, has made the front cover page of Advanced Materials' June issue and was also appeared in Rising Stars series.
-The Rising Stars series intends to celebrate the diversity of the international scientific communities that these top-tier journals serve by collecting outstanding Research Articles on studies conceptualized and supervised by recognized early career researchers from around the world.
+Dağdeviren's latest invention, cUSP, has made the front cover page of Advanced Materials' June issue and was also appeared in Rising Stars series.
+The Rising Stars series intends to celebrate the diversity of the international scientific communities that these journals serve by collecting Research Articles on studies conceptualized and supervised by recognized early career researchers from around the world.